onnlucky/hotel/readme.txt

 example: function = { }
          method = @{ }

-fix evio.c sleep should return a tlPause ... or it won't always work do more on evio.c, merge with io.c
+do more on evio.c, merge with io.c

 rework all types as the tlClass things ... stop using anything else